 Sling TV is the oldest internet TV provider out there.
 It launched way back in 2015 – which is an eternity in the world of internet TV streaming.
 Today, it boasts a high number of subscribers, due to its many available streaming apps and customizable selection of cable channels.

 One of the reasons that Sling TV is popular is that it’s quite cheap.
-You can pick from the $20/month Sling Orange package, or choose the $25/month Sling Blue package.
-If you want more channels, you can combine both Sling Blue and Sling Orange for $40/month.
+You can pick from the Sling Orange package, or the Sling Blue package.
+If you want more channels, you can combine both Sling Blue and Sling Orange.

 One of the best features of Sling TV is its customizability.
 Sling TV advertises their service as “A la carte” TV.
 You can choose from an enormous variety of “extras”, which provide you with extra channels tailored to your interests.

-For example, if you wanted more comedy channels, you could add the “Comedy Extra” package for $5/month.
-This includes TruTV, MTV, Logo, and 5 other channels for Sling Blue subscribers.
+For example, if you wanted more comedy channels, you could add the “Comedy Extra” package.
+This includes Game Show Network, MTV, Logo, and 7 other channels for Sling Blue subscribers.

-Or, if you’re a sports fan, you can add the Sports Extra package, which comes with NBA TV, ESPNU and ESPNews, and much more.
+Or, if you’re a sports fan, you can get Sling Orange and add the Sports Extra package, which comes with NBA TV, ESPNU and ESPNews, and much more.

 Sling TV is not without its downsides.
 First, the subscription plan is somewhat confusing.
 Sling Orange and Sling Blue offer different channels, but there is a fair amount of overlap.
 You will pay to get some channels twice.